 - Do not want to bear risks and are not looking for a high return

 Don’t worry.
-Your money is very safe as your savings account is secured with 100,000 Euros per person and per account by law.
+If you want to invest in a saving account, your money is very safe as your savings account is secured with 100,000 Euros per person and per account by law.
 The below two forms of savings accounts are most common in Germany:

 Instant access savings account (Tagesgeldkonto)